Avoid becoming a victim of a utility scam by taking the following precautions:

-- Never provide Social Security numbers or personal information to anyone who initiates contact with you and claims to be a utility representative or requests that you to send money to another person or entity other than your local utility providers.
+- Never provide Social Security numbers or personal information to anyone who contacts you claiming to be a utility representative or requests that you send money to another person or entity other than your local utility providers.

 - Always ask to see a company photo ID before allowing any utility worker into your home or business.

 - When in doubt, check it out.
 Be skeptical of individuals wearing clothing with old or defaced company logos.
 If you have any doubts, ask to see a company photo ID.

 Common Red Flags